Chrisqd1/pymoku/doc/wavegen.rst

 Example Usage
 -------------

 For an in-depth walkthrough on using the pymoku Waveform Generator Instrument, see the `pymoku Waveform Generator tutorial <https://liquidinstruments.atlassian.net/wiki/display/MCS/The+Waveform+Generator>`_.
-For the following example code and a wide range of other pymoku demo scripts, see the `pymoku example repository <https://anaconda.org/liquidinstruments/pymoku-examples/files>`_.
+The following example code and a wide range of other pymoku demo scripts can be found at the `pymoku Github repository <https://github.com/liquidinstruments/pymoku>`_.

 .. literalinclude:: ../examples/waveformgenerator_basic.py
 	:language: python